V3Solar, another stupid idea January 30, 2013Posted by Maury Markowitz in solar.

 There is another way to get more panel for the buck, and that’s to use less panel.

-Generally about 1000 Watts of sunlight falls on every square meter of ground.
+Generally about 1000 watts of sunlight falls on every square meter of ground.
 About half of that is in the infrared, which we don’t really have a good way to harvest.
-Of the 50% that’s visible light, we can turn about 30% of it into power, so that’s pretty great overall.
+So at best our cells could be about 50% efficient.
+The very best conventional cells we have today get about 23%, so in the grand scheme of things, we’re doing pretty great.
+It just needs to be cheaper.

-But no one said I had to cover that entire square meter with cells.
-Consider taking a normal panel and pointing it to the sun.
-Now take a mirror that’s the same size as the panel and use it to bounce sunlight onto the panel.
-Now the panel is getting twice as much sunlight, and twice as much energy, but it still has the same amount of cells.
+Now no one said I had to cover that entire square meter with cells.
+Consider taking a ½ square meter panel and pointing it to the sun.
+Now take a ½ square meter mirror and use it to bounce sunlight onto the panel.
+Now the panel is getting 1 square meter’s worth of sunlight, but it still has ½ a meter of cells.
+As long as the mirror costs less than the cells, and it does, the cost per watt of power has gone down.

-So what they’re saying is that if you take 1 square meter of flat panel it will cost you $100 (about right), but if you instead use 1 square meter of lens and 1/20th a meter of of cell, the overall cost of the system is way lower, five times less.
+What they’re saying is that if you take 1 square meter of flat panel it will cost you $100 (actually it’s about $75 these days, but I quibble).
+If you instead use 1 square meter of lens and 1/20th a meter of cell, the overall cost of the system is way lower, five times less.
 And in theory, it is…

 So here’s the problem, the Earth turns.
 In the image above you can imagine the sun directly above the lens, so the light is focused down onto the cell.
-But wait even a few seconds and the sun is no longer directly above the cell, it’s a little bit to the west of it, so the light is now focused on a point just to the east of the cell.
+But wait even a few seconds and the sun is no longer directly above the cell, it’s a little bit to the west of it.
+Because of the way lenses work, the focal spot is a point just to the east of the cell.
 And now your cell isn’t making any power.

 Now one way you could attack this problem is to move the cell a little to the east, under the new focus point.
-This works for a while, but if you’ve ever played with a magnifying glass and the sun, you’ll recall that the focal point is no longer circular, it’s oval.
+This works for a while, but if you’ve ever played with a magnifying glass in the sun, you’ll recall that unless you also rotate the glass, the focal point is no longer circular, it’s oval.
 As the angle between the lens and the sun increases so does the size of the oval.
-Eventually most of the light is no longer hitting the cell no matter where you move it.
+Eventually the oval is so big that most of the light is no longer hitting the cell no matter where you move it.

 The proprietary electromechanical function of the system increases the efficiency of the photovoltaic cells deployed in the system leading to significantly higher output power compared to an equivalent footprint of a standard solar panel.